takahiromitsui/Berkely-sockets/README.md

 # Network Programming with Rust
-This project implements a simple server using Rust and Berkeley sockets.
+This Rust project is a simple implementation of a server using Berkeley sockets.
+It contains a server and a client, and the server listens for incoming connections and handles them using worker threads in a thread pool.
+The implementation uses **TCP** and **UDP** sockets to handle incoming data from connected clients.

 # Diagram (sockets)
 ![socket_diagram](https://user-images.githubusercontent.com/78789212/233333063-0a002883-0f1a-4306-841a-e07657489505.png)